druce/druce.github.io/_posts/2016-02-16-what-if-everyone-was-a-passive-investor-except-warren-buffett.md

 Even though everyone here is passive in a given year, if you think of the entire scenario as one holding period, only someone who owns the index and never trades is really a passive investor.
 Everyone else is buying high or selling low within the period.

 The key point here is, _the only person who is a passive investor is the one who never trades_.
 That person is guaranteed the market return.
-Even if you are just re-investing dividends, there&#8217;s no guarantee of how well you will execute.
+Even if you are just re-investing dividends, there’s no guarantee of how well you will execute.
 As soon as you trade, you are at risk of being exploited.

 On a sufficiently long timeline, the probability of being a completely passive investor goes to zero.
 If you’re planning to invest for an objective other than buying and holding forever, you have to make decisions about when and how much to invest and when and how much to withdraw.